Beas Conservation Reserve: Biodiversity

 Beas Conservation Reserve hosts more than 500 species of birds and over 90 species of fish.
 It is the only location to host the endangered Indus river dolphin (Platanista gangetica minor), once thought to be lost from the country.
 It is a functionally blind mammal that performs underwater navigation and hunting activities through echolocation.

 Other threatened species which are found in the reserve include the endangered masheer (Tor putitora), the hog deer (Axis porcinus), the fishing cat, and the vulnerable smooth-coated otter (Lutrogale perspicillata).

 A 2017 programme reintroduced 47 long-snouted gharials (Gavialis gangeticus) to the Beas, 30 years after they had disappeared.
 The presence of the Indus river dolphin and the gharial, led the area to be declared a conservation reserve.

 Environmental concerns

 Urban as well as domestic pollution has threatened the ecosystem of the reserve.
 Agriculture along the river's course also stands as a major factor.
 The river itself is fragmented by dams, barrages and canals, disrupting water flow into the ecosystem.

+Research

+Peer-reviewed geospatial research published in 2025 examined human–wildlife interactions around the Beas Conservation Reserve using landscape metrics and spatial modelling.